ucbpi/puppet-stunnel/README.markdown

     options => 'NO_SSLv2',     # SSLv2 is turrible.
 See: http://osvdb.org/56387

-This attribute is optional and defaults to the empty hash {}.
+This attribute is optional and defaults to the empty string ''.
+Only one option can be specified at present.

 For more information on this attribute, see [the stunnel documentation](https://www.stunnel.org/static/stunnel.html)